lionelmace/ibmcloud-labs/Lab APIC.md

 1. Open the Customer model.
 You should see the attributes age and name and their types.
 Note that name is marked as required as specified at the creation.

-### Create a database service in Bluemix and manage the persistence in the API Designer
+# Step 4 - Manage the data persistence

 1. In the API Designer, go to the tab **Data Sources**.
 Click on db.
 In the Connector section, select *IBM Cloudant DB* instead of *In-memory db*.